The Importance of Key Person Life Insurance…

 If you have seen the movie Along Came Polly, you may recall Base Jumping, Crocodile Wrestling, Shark Diving, Bear Fighting and Motor Cross Racing were all issues for Leland getting insured.
 This is the same as in real life and no epic speech by Philip Seymore Hoffman would get you covered.

-If you were not a big deal, your VC would not ask you to have key man life insurance.
+If you were not a big deal, your VC would not ask you to have key person life insurance.
 It is not weird, it’s just business.
 As a parting tip: be sure to choose a carrier with a good AM Best Rating that is known for ease of underwriting.
 This will save a lot of time on your part.
-If you want to take a look at some rates, click here.
+Do you want to get some options now? click here.